 Private lenders will most typically loan out an amount equal to a percentage of a property’s loan-to-value (LTV) ratio or its after-rehab-value (ARV).
 For example, hard money lenders usually offer private money loans up to:

 A property’s LTV ratio is a loan amount based on a percentage of its initial purchase price, similar to a conventional mortgage.
 A property’s ARV ratio is a loan amount based on the expected fair market value (FMV) of a property after renovations are completed.

 It’s therefore common for private lenders such as hard money lenders to issue loans based on LTV for a property in good condition and loans based on ARV for a property in poor condition.
-Traditional hard money loans, for example, are based on LTV while Rehab loans are based on ARV.
+Purchase hard money loans are based on LTV while rehab loans are based on ARV.